JawedAshraf/Deathray/Deathray readme.txt

              to limit the amount of filtering per pixel.

              When set to false the naked NLM algorithm is used.

+ z (false) - target pixel tends towards zero-weighted.

+             true or false.

+             Reduces the weight of the pixel being filtered to a minimum.
+This results in more even filtering across the tonal range from shadows to highlights.

+			 The standard NLM algorithm gives the pixel being filtered the maximum weight of all.
+A refinment of the algorithm is to give the pixel being filtered the maximum weight derived from all the other pixels that were inspected.

+             This maximum of other pixels' weights is used when z is set to false.

+             When set to true, the minimum of other pixels' weights is used instead.

+ b (false) - balanced weighting.

+             true or false.

+             Attempts to balance weighting of pixels based upon their luma value.

+             This parameter is not applied to chroma planes.

 Avisynth MT
 ===========